Legg–Calvé–Perthes disease: Dogs

 LCP disease is an avascular necrosis of the femoral head in small-breed dogs, usually those weighing up to 25 lbs.
 LCP disease was first described in veterinary literature by Tutt in 1935.
 Tutt described the disease as almost exactly what Waldenstromin (1909) described in humans.
 Small breeds, particularly Toy Poodles, Yorkshire Terriers, Pugs, Jack Russell Terriers, West Highland White Terriers, and Dachshunds can be affected.
 No sex predilection is seen in the dog as contrasted to humans, in whom an 80% male incidence of the disease is evident.
-Similar to children, however, the condition is usually unilateral, with only about 10–15% incidence of bilateral disease.
+Similar to children, however, the condition is usually unilateral, with only 12-16% incidence of bilateral disease.
 The age of onset varies between 4 and 12 months, with a peak incidence around 7 months.
 The pathology of avascular necrosis followed by revascularization and bony remodeling of the femoral head in the dog certainly suggests a vascular etiology, though the cause of the condition is not completely understood.

-Hip pain is usually seen by the age of 6 to 8 months.
-The disease is bilateral in 12–16% of cases.
 X-rays are necessary to make the diagnosis and show increased opacity and focal lysis in the head of the femur, and later in the disease, collapse and fracture of the neck of the femur.
 The recommended treatment is surgical removal of the head of the femur, but conservative treatment (rest, exercise restriction, and pain medication) may be effective in a limited number of cases (less than 25%, according to some studies).
 In dogs, the prognosis is excellent with surgery.
 Prednisolone tablets may also be helpful.